MichaelKaaden/dockerized-app/README.md

 }
 ```

-Let's define a `Settings` interface that defines the config file's structure:
+Let's define a `Settings` interface that resembles the config file's structure:

 ```typescript
 export interface Settings {